alyf-de/frappe_api-docs/README.md

 ## PUT /resource/{DocType}/{DocumentName}

-Update a specific document by name (ID).

-Content-Type: application/x-www-form-urlencoded
+Update a specific document.
+This acts like a `PATCH` HTTP request in which you do not have to send the whole document but only the parts you want to change.

 Params (in path):